-Burberry, Chanel, and Gucci Join Fellow Fashion Brands to Make Masks For Hospital Workers
+Mulberry, Burberry, and CSM Join Fellow Fashion Brands to Make Masks and Gowns For the NHS

 The fashion industry has found a valuable way to contribute in the midst of the coronavirus (COVID-19) pandemic.
 Kering — the parent company of Balenciaga, Saint Laurent, and Gucci — is one of many fashion brands making face masks to support medical professionals who are running low on personal protective equipment (PPE).